 “If you have tried the above with no success, it’s then time to visit your GP who can help explore what may be causing the lack of sleep.
 It’s important to remember that while some people do suffer with insomnia that isn’t caused by anything, insomnia cases can be caused by an underlying health condition – the most common being chronic pain and anxiety and we need to treat that rather than utilising sleeping pills.”

 “There’s many treatment options available to treat these conditions, from different medications to talking therapy but if you’ve tried both of these with no success you may want to consider medical cannabis.”

 Medical cannabis was legalised in the UK in 2018, and can only be initiated by a specialist doctor.
 Family doctors can refer patients to a specialist doctor or patients can self-refer to a specialist clinic such as Sapphire Clinics.
 Cannabis-based medicinal products (CBMPs) can be started by specialists if licensed treatments have been tried without providing adequate symptom relief.

-“A study recently published the clinical outcomes of patients within the UK Medical Cannabis Registry, demonstrating CBMPs to be associated with positive changes following treatment.
-This included sleep-specific and anxiety outcome data.
-Furthermore, a recent randomised clinical trial of CBMPs for the treatment of chronic insomnia over a 2-week period demonstrated improvement in insomnia symptoms and sleep-quality and we look forward to seeing further research into this area in the near future to determine the true effects of CBMPs for insomnia and otehr sleep disorders.”
+“A recent randomised clinical trial of CBMPs for chronic insomnia over a 2-week period demonstrated improvement in insomnia symptoms and sleep-quality and we look forward to seeing further research into this area in the near future to determine the true effects of CBMPs for insomnia and otehr sleep disorders.”